Kim Jun-han: 2010–2016: Early career as actor

 Kim contemplated pursuing acting and held a modest belief that he would eventually make appearances in movies or dramas.
 In 2010, a close stylist friend introduced him to actor Go Jun, from whom Kim received acting lessons.
 "I have never properly studied acting.
 That’s why Go Jun feels like an acting teacher to me.
 He always told me, who was an unknown actor, that (he as) my older brother should develop his acting skills first and that he should be well prepared because he never knew when an opportunity would come.
 I learned from his older brother's perseverance."It was in his late 20s, after military service, Kim started his acting career.
 He appeared in short films in 2012 and auditioned without a manager.
 When Go Jun landed a role in the film Tazza: The Hidden Card, Kim worked as Go Jun's manager and even received a salary from him.

-He eventually got a minor role in the movie 'Navigation' (2014).
 Kim and Go Jun also collaborated on a short film titled "Frog" (Hyundoga) in 2015, which they co-directed.

 In 2016, Kim starred in the independent film "Greet."
 The film tells the story of seven friends who come together in their thirties to share pleasant and heartfelt stories.
 It gained attention when all seven actors received the Actor Award at the 16th Jeonbuk Independent Film Festival, and it further entices the audience by revealing that the actors themselves participated in the scriptwriting process.
 The film also received an invitation to the 17th Daejeon Independent Film Festival.
 It was later released in theaters in May 2018.
 Until 2017, Kim worked in about 30 short films.